pipeuser/network_meta/readme.md

 #  Start
-* here will test the diffrent network method of metagenomics
+* here will test the diffrent network methods of metagenomics
 * develop a pipeline on network among  statistic test and plot